 Technology: Our goal for technology is to support student learning in the school environment and to prepare our students to enter the rapidly changing technological world with the necessary skills to function in our advancing society.
-Currently, our system has five computer labs, three mobile computer labs, and all teachers have at least one computer in their classrooms.
-All classrooms have wireless capabilities and projectors, and many have document cameras.
-All K-5 classrooms have SmartBoards with others throughout the schools.
+Currently, our system has four computer labs, three mobile computer labs, and all teachers have at least one computer in their classrooms.
+Most classrooms have wireless capabilities and projectors, and many have document cameras.
+All K-5 classrooms have SmartBoards, the middle and high school classrooms have SmartBoards where requested.
 During the 2014-15 school year, we piloted a 1:1 Chromebook initiative with our 7th grade students.
-The following year (2015-2016), we grew this program to SY 2016-2017 encompass grades 6 and 8.
-This year (2016-2017), further extension of the 1:1 Chromebook initiative has included grade 9.
-Additionally, during the 2016-2017 school year supported by grant funding, we placed an additional 16 Chromebook mobile labs in classrooms for student use.
+This school year we are expanding the Initiative to grades 6-8. e plan is to grow this program over the next few years to eventually encompass grades 6-12.